danielperna84/custom_homematic/README.md

 ### Authentication

 This integration always passes credentials to the HomeMatic hub when connecting.
-These will be silently ignored if you have not enabled authentication on the hub.
+For CCU and decendants (RaspberryMatic, debmatic) it is recommended to enable authentication for XmlRPC communication (Settings/Control panel/Security/Authentication).
+JsonRPC communication ia always authenticated.

+The account used for communication is required to have admin privileges on your HomeMatic hub.
 It is imporant to note though, that special characters (like `#`) within your credentials may break the possibility to authenticate.
-The account used for communication is required to have admin privileges on your HomeMatic hub.

 If you are using Homegear and have not set up authentication, please enter dummy-data to complete the configuration flow.

 # Configuration